nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 A folder with the Product Name you chose will be generated with some files.
 This should be moved into the System Plugins group.

-Once created, you will then have to add some custom OE-related values to the info plist.
+Once created, you will then have to add some custom OE-related values to the [Product Name]-Info.plist.
 These will include, OEArchiveIDs, OEControlListKey, OEFileSuffixes, Principal Class, OESystemIcon, OESystemPluginName and OESystemIdentifier.
 Since all system plugins follow the same structure, **please view a plist of another plugin for guidance on what values to fill in.**

-Once finished, you will have an info plist that looks like this:
+Once finished, you will have a [Product Name]-Info.plist that looks like this:

 ![Info](http://i.imgur.com/6q0fe.png)